The Dangerous Journey

-The Dangerous Journey (Den farliga resan) is a children's picture book in the Moomin series by Tove Jansson.
+The Dangerous Journey (Den farliga resan) is a children's picture book in the Moomin series by Swedish-speaking Finnish writer Tove Jansson.
 It was published in 1977.
-It follows the nightmarish adventures of Susanna, the Hemulen, Sniff, Sorry-Ooo and Thingummy & Bob through Moomin Valley.
+Tove Jansson takes us on an illustrated and quirky journey through Moominvalley, capturing the impact as seen through the eyes of Susanna.
+It follows the nightmarish adventures of Susanna, the Hemulen, Sniff, Sorry-Oo and Thingummy & Bob through Moominvalley.

 English edition

 The book was originally published in English by Ernest Benn, and translated by Kingsley Hart.

 A new edition was published in the UK by Sort of Books in November 2010.